debasisdey/ekahau-exercise-microservice/README.md

 you need to follow some manual steps for now:\
 go inside the project directory - **cd ekahau-exercise-microservice**
 1. **gradle clean build**\
-2. **docker build --no-cache -t mysql-test-db ./mysqldb**\
+2. **docker build --no-cache -t mysql-test-db ./mysqldb**
-3. **docker build --no-cache -t user-service ./user-service**\
+3. **docker build --no-cache -t user-service ./user-service**
-4. **docker build --no-cache -t book-service ./book-service**\
+4. **docker build --no-cache -t book-service ./book-service**
 5. **docker-compose up -d**

 ####In case docker is not installed -
 Load the project in any IDE as gradle project.
+Build the project.

+ 1. Go to project root directory - "ekahau-exercise-microservice"
-Run MySqlServer.java file(Contains a main method).
+ 2. Start Mysql : Run MySqlServer.java file(Contains a main method).\
+   You can run that from IDE or by using **java -jar build/libs/common-config-1.0.jar**\
  That will provide you necessary MySql env as a database.
+ 3. Start User Service :  Run ExerciseUserApplication from IDE or in another CMD window/Terminal run **java -jar user-service-1.0.jar**
+ 4. Start Book Service :  Run ExerciseBookApplication from IDE or in another CMD window/Terminal run **java -jar book-service-1.0.jar**

 ### Api Documentation
 [User Service API](http://localhost:8080/swagger-ui/)